DiegoRojasGonzalez/Task-Wise/README.md

 $ npm install
 ```
 How to Contribute
-We welcome contributions from the community to make Focus Nice even better!
+We welcome contributions from the community to make Task Wise even better!
 To contribute to the project, please follow these steps:

 1. Fork the repository on GitHub.
 2. Clone the forked repository to your local machine.